What's New

 3. Zoom in first: Set zoom to 150-200% before selecting

-4. Use keyboard shortcuts: Hold D/R/A/C/T to help identify feature type
+4. Use keyboard shortcuts: Press D/R/A/C/T to help identify feature type

 5. Manual entry: Switch to BALLOON mode and type it yourself